 Enrollment: 20 students

 Relationships are complicated.
+Writing about them is fraught.

 It’s a tricky thing, and something most writers have profound conflict over.

 Welcome to Writing about Relationships, a four-week workshop in which you'll discuss ways to become more comfortable with saying what you need to say—without hurting the people you love.
 You'll practice writing essays in a victimized and heroic tone, so that we can find a middle ground.
 You'll have conversations about how to cope with your loved ones reading work, and how to deal with hurt feelings and fear.
 And at the end of the class, you'll get a customized list of publications and writing contests that might be a good fit for your work.
+This nuanced class will help students grow confidence in themselves and gain concrete tools to carry with them forever.

 Chloe is also a seasoned LitReactor instructor—here's a selection of essays written in workshops under Chloe's tutelage: